f5devcentral/f5-agility-labs-dns/docs/class1/module8/module8.rst

 #.
 Recheck Persistence Records - You should see a persistence record for the Windows 2019 Server that is making the query for the Windows 10 client

-   .. admonition:: TMSH - Run from either dns.sitea or dns.siteb
+   .. admonition:: TMSH

       tmsh show gtm persist

 #.
-Disable persistence
+Disable persistence - Change can be made on either dns.site1 or dns.siteb

-   .. admonition:: TMSH - Run from either dns.sitea or dns.siteb
+   .. admonition:: TMSH

       tmsh modify gtm wideip a www.wip.f5demo.com persistence disabled